Road cycling and hot springs

 We advise you to bring clothing for warm and cold weather; also including helmet and cap, brightly colored cycling jerseys, arm and leg warmers, base layers, windbreaker, booties, gloves, two pairs of sneakers, a waterproof jacket and any other waterproof item, sunglasses, bathing suit and sandals.
 Don’t forget your camera!

 Visa to enter Chile: No advance Visa application is needed for entry into Chile.
-Australian and New Zealand citizens entering Chile for tourism purposes will be charged a $160.00 processing fee payable on arrival.
+Australian and Mexican citizens entering Chile for tourism purposes will be charged a $160.00 processing fee payable on arrival.
 Cash and credit card accepted.
-US and Canadian citizens no longer need to pay the reciprocity fee ($160.00)to enter Chile.
-A valid USA or Canada passport is required travelling as a tourist for 90 days..
+USA, Canada and New Zealand citizens no longer need to pay the reciprocity fee ($160.00)to enter Chile.
+A valid passport is required travelling as a tourist for 90 days.

 As indicated in the program or similar

-Modern van or minibus according to group size, air-conditioned
+Modern van or Mercedes Benz minibus according to group size, air-conditioned

 Slight itinerary modifications might occur due to weather and or road conditions, or force majeur.

 Generally the weather in this area is very similar to Northern California, specially the coast side.
-Late October and November (spring time in the southern hemisphere) present milder temperatures (50°F / 77°F) with some scattered rain.
-During December you can start feeling the beginning of the summer with temperatures around 50°F / 81°F. In January and February temperatures range between 60°F / 95°F. Remember that you are visiting the Lake & Volcano district, so always expect some rain!
+Late October and November (spring time in the southern hemisphere) present milder temperatures 10ºC to 25ºC (50°F to 77°F) with some scattered rain (likewise during our Fall, March and April).
+During December you can start feeling the beginning of the summer with temperatures around 10ºC to 27ºC (50°F to 81°F).
+In January and February temperatures range between 15ºC and 35ºC (60°F / 95°F).
+Remember that you are visiting the Lake & Volcano district, so always expect some rain!

 We highly recommend getting the Chile Airpass ticket with Lan Airlines, which includes the international flight from your country to Santiago (Chile) and the domestic flights Santiago(SCL)- Temuco(ZCO) / Puerto Montt(PMC)-Santiago(SCL).
 This Airpass is definitely less expensive than buying the flights separately and what’s more important it is very flexible if there are some unexpected last minute changes.
 Lan Airlines Airpass can be purchased at any IATA travel agent.